japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 sink: BaseStreamingSink
 ----

-The one and only <<spark-sql-streaming-BaseStreamingSink.adoc#, streaming writer or sink>> of the streaming query
+The one and only <<spark-sql-streaming-BaseStreamingSink.md#, streaming writer or sink>> of the streaming query

 | sources
 a| [[sources]]